-2021 Official Rules
+2023 Official Rules

-Top 150 SOLO
+Top 150 Solo

-Effective January 1, 2021
+Effective January 1, 2023

-Entry Fees: $600 per event
+Entry Fees: Divisional and Wildcard Events - $600 per event

 Full Field: 150 Boats

-2. RULES VIOLATION:
+1. RULES VIOLATION:

-In the event of a rule violation, ABA may impose such sanctions, as deemed appropriate, including, without limitation, loss of one or more fish in question, loss of anglers catch for the day, disqualification from the event, forfeiture of prizes and/or entry fee, probation for up to 6 months, and prohibition from participation in subsequent tournaments.
-The decision of the ABA shall be final in all matters.
+In the event of a rule violation, ABA may impose such sanctions, as deemed appropriate, including, without limitation, loss of one or more fish in question, loss of the angler's catch for the day, disqualification from the event, forfeiture of prizes and/or entry fee, probation for up to 6 months, and prohibition from participation in subsequent tournaments.
+The decision of ABA shall be final in all matters.
 Each competitor agrees to report to the Tournament Director any violation or infraction of any Tournament Rules.
-Failure to report violations, false reporting, or suggestions to another competitor of an un-reported violation of these rules will be cause for disqualification.
+Failure to report violations, false reporting, or suggestions to another competitor of an unreported violation of these rules will be cause for disqualification.
 Rules violations must be reported to the Tournament Director on site in writing within 15 minutes after the announcement, "The scales are closed."

 i.)
 This tournament is open only to current members of ABA who are 18 years of age or older.
 Proof of age to the satisfaction of tournament officials is the responsibility of the potential competitor.
 ABA may, at any time, decline to accept tournament entries for any reason.